piyushsaha/covid-19-tracker/README.md

-A ReactJS based web app that shows real time Covid-19 cases in India.
+A ReactJS based web app that shows real time Covid-19 cases.
 It uses :
 - Router to navigate to different pages by manipulating DOM.
 - axios to get real time data from an API.